creyke/Cosmic/README.md

 A succinct and powerful command line query tool for Azure Cosmos DB.

 ## Summary
-Cosmic is a tool for operating on **existing** Azure Cosmos DB collections.
-If you want to create and modify accounts, databases, and collections, then you should use the official Microsoft Azure CLI tool [az cosmosdb](https://docs.microsoft.com/en-us/cli/azure/cosmosdb).

 Cosmic makes it effortless to run ad-hoc or prepared queries against your Azure Cosmos DB containers for scenarios such as:
 - Selecting data
 - Upserting data